ChinesePrince07/taylorseries-CALCBC/README.md

 # Simple Taylor Series Visualizer using React + TypeScript + Vite

-This is a website made by AI(mostly)and me to visualize how taylor series work to approximate functions for a presentation for my math class.
+Visualize how taylor series work to approximate functions for a presentation for my AP CALC class.
 Coded with React and TypeScript and built using Vite.